AdamOrmondroyd/clustering/README.md

 # clustering
-Keep using custom clustering algorithms everywhere so here we go
+Keep using custom clustering algorithms everywhere so made sense to keep them together in this repo.

 To pip install: